ranilb/MechaCar_Statistical_Analysis-/README.md

 In this test, the p-value is equal to 0.04 and it is smaller than 0.05 significance level.
 Hence the two means are statistically significant different.
 In otherwards, this lot have deviated from the regular requirements of the company even though the first two lots are within the requirements.

+## Design a Study Comparing the MechaCar to the Competition